What Is a Concrete Bonding Agent?

 Epoxy resin is a concrete bonding agent broadly utilized in the construction field because of its high compressive strength, chemical resistance & strong adhesion.

-Epoxy resin has a versatile bonding ability like, wets out quickly, and can be used for bonding to a variety of materials as long as the surface is well-prepared.
+Epoxy resin has a versatile bonding ability like, that wets out quickly, and can be used for bonding to a variety of materials as long as the surface is well-prepared.

 Some of the properties that epoxy resin gives for excellent adhesion characteristics include: